Isomorphism Testing for Graphs Excluding Small Topological Subgraphs: Introduction

 Observe that a graph $G$ excludes some $h$-vertex graph as a topological subgraph if and only if it excludes $K_h$, the complete graph on $h$ vertices, as a topological subgraph.
 Hence, in the following, we restrict our attention to graphs that exclude $K_h$ as a topological subgraph.

-On a high level, the algorithm follows the same decomposition strategy that is already used by Grohe et al.\ in \cite{GroheNW20} for testing isomorphism of graphs excluding $K_h$ as a minor.
+On a high level, the algorithm follows the same decomposition strategy that is already used by Grohe et al.\ in \cite{GroheNW23} for testing isomorphism of graphs excluding $K_h$ as a minor.
 The main idea is to decompose an input graph $G$ into parts $D \subseteq V(G)$ such that the interplay between the parts is simple, and $G$ restricted to $D$ is \emph{$t$-CR-bounded} for some number $t$ that is polynomially bounded in $h$.
 Intuitively speaking, a graph $G$ is \emph{$t$-CR-bounded} (where $t \in \NN$) if an initially uniform coloring can be transformed into a discrete coloring (i.e., a coloring where every vertex has its own color) by repeatedly applying the standard Color Refinement algorithm and splitting color classes of size at most $t$.
-Building on the group-theoretic isomorphism machinery dating back to Luks \cite{Luks82} as well as recent extensions \cite{Neuen20}, isomorphism of $t$-CR-bounded graphs can be decided in time $n^{\polylog(t)}$ (where $n$ denotes the number of vertices of the input graphs).
+Building on the group-theoretic isomorphism machinery dating back to Luks \cite{Luks82} as well as recent extensions \cite{Neuen22}, isomorphism of $t$-CR-bounded graphs can be decided in time $n^{\polylog(t)}$ (where $n$ denotes the number of vertices of the input graphs).

-In order to decompose the input graph $G$ into suitable parts $D \subseteq V(G)$, Grohe et al.\ \cite{GroheNW20} introduce the \emph{$t$-closure} $\cl_t^G(X)$ of a set $X \subseteq V(G)$ as the set of all uniquely colored vertices after artificially individualizing all vertices from $X$ and applying the $t$-CR procedure.
+In order to decompose the input graph $G$ into suitable parts $D \subseteq V(G)$, Grohe et al.\ \cite{GroheNW23} introduce the \emph{$t$-closure} $\cl_t^G(X)$ of a set $X \subseteq V(G)$ as the set of all uniquely colored vertices after artificially individualizing all vertices from $X$ and applying the $t$-CR procedure (i.e., repeatedly applying the standard Color Refinement algorithm and splitting color classes of size at most $t$).
 Now, the central idea is to define $D \coloneqq \cl_t^{G}(X)$ for a suitable set $X$ (we will refer to $X$ as the \emph{initial set}).
-In order for this approach to work out, the following two statements are crucial where $t$ is some number polynomially bounded in $h$. \begin{enumerate}[label = (\Alph*)] \item For every $X \subseteq V(G)$ it holds that $|N_G(Z)| < h$ for every connected component of $G - D$ where $D \coloneqq \cl_t^{G}(X)$. \item There is a polynomial-time algorithm that computes an isomorphism-invariant initial set $X \subseteq V(G)$ such that $X \subseteq \cl_t^G(v)$ for every $v \in X$. \end{enumerate}
+In order for this approach to work out, the following two statements are crucial where $t$ is some number polynomially bounded in $h$. \begin{enumerate}[label = (\Alph*)] \item For every $X \subseteq V(G)$ it holds that $|N_G(Z)| < h$ for every connected component $Z$ of $G - D$ where $D \coloneqq \cl_t^{G}(X)$. \item There is a polynomial-time algorithm that computes an isomorphism-invariant initial set $\emptyset \neq X \subseteq V(G)$ such that $X \subseteq \cl_t^G(v)$ for every $v \in X$. \end{enumerate}